Absio/js-api/README.md

    const containerId = await securedContainer.create(sensitiveData, { access: containerAccess });
    ```

-## Examples
+## Usage
+The following usage examples requires that the general setup in [Getting Started](#getting-started) has been completed.

+TODO - General example here

+### Possible 418 Usage
-TODO More likely needed here -- Below are three examples specific to our understanding of the simplest solution to the 418 use case.
+Below are three examples specific to our understanding of the simplest usage in the 418 use cases.

 #### Customer System